Bradders81/team-11/README.md

 * A play/start button to enter the game

 #### Functionality requirements:
-A user visiting the TightCore Gym website will be able to:
+A user visiting the DODGEM website will be able to:
 * Navigate the website effortlessly
 * Browse the website on laptop and larger devices
 * Find information about the game